 - 1 cup granulated sugar

 - 1 cup unsalted butter cut into small pieces 2 sticks

 - 4 cups unsweetened shredded coconut

-- 2 cups coarsely chopped pecans
+- 2 cups coarsely chopped toasted pecans

-Preheat oven to 350F(180C).
+- Preheat oven to 350F(180C).

-Grease and lightly flour three 9x2-inch round cake pans, then line the bottoms with parchment paper.
+- Grease and lightly flour three 9x2-inch round cake pans, then line the bottoms with parchment paper.